pnlong/determine_tempo/README.md

 Tests the accuracy of the neural network trained in `tempo_neural_network.py`.

 ```
-python ./tempo_inference.py labels_filepath nn_filepath n_predictions
+python ./tempo_inference.py labels_filepath nn_filepath
 ```

-- `n_predictions` is the number of samples that the neural network should predict.

-The rest of the arguments are the same as for `tempo_neural_network.py`.
+The arguments are the same as for `tempo_neural_network.py`.
 See above.

 ---